mesosphere/dcos-docs-site/pages/1.13/administering-clusters/package-registry/index.md

 <!-- The source repo for this topic is https://github.com/dcos/dcos-docs-site -->

-DC/OS comes pre-configured with the [Mesosphere Universe](https://github.com/mesosphere/universe) package repository as the provider of DC/OS packages.
+DC/OS comes pre-configured with the [Mesosphere Catalog](https://github.com/mesosphere/universe) package repository as the provider of DC/OS packages.
 However this assumes internet access which is not always possible.
 For air-gapped environments, DC/OS Enterprise offers the solution of package registry for a flexible and seamless management of your packages.

 For a full list of the configuration options available for the DC/OS Package Registry use the command `dcos package describe package-registry --config`.
 You can find more information about the `dcos package` commands in the [CLI documentation](/1.13/cli/command-reference/dcos-package/).

-For a detailed description of how to configure and deploy DC/OS Services, see [Configuring Universe Services](/1.13/deploying-services/config-universe-service/).
+For a detailed description of how to configure and deploy DC/OS Services, see [Configuring Catalog Services](/1.13/deploying-services/config-universe-service/).

 # Default installation